The impact of the CLP Regulation on Safety Data Sheets

 After 31 May 2017: 1 June 2017 – Farewell to DPD labelling

-Important: there is no grace period after 31 May 2017 – DPD-labelled products are no longer permitted.
+Important: there was no grace period after 31 May 2017 – DPD-labelled products were no longer permitted.

-Prepare early: audit stocks, recall DPD-labelled goods or relabel them in-house.
+Prepare in time: audit stocks, recall DPD-labelled goods or relabel them in-house.

 Labelling must always match the SDS; updating the SDS is the first step in any transition.